batikim09/LIVE_SER/README.md

 sudo pip3 install -r requirements.txt

-If you have numpy already, it must be higher than 1.12.0

 ## 2. Build <a id="2--build"/>
-Any building processing is not required at the moment.
+Any building process is not required at the moment.

 ## 3. Device setup <a id="3--device"/>

+### Runnning on Linux
-Currently, using pulse audio as the input device is the best stable way.
-If you do not specify device ID, a pulse audio device will be chosen as an input.
+Currently, using pulseaudio as the input device is the most stable way.
+If you do not specify device ID, a pulse audio device will be chosen as a default input.
 However, you must make sure if pulseaudio server is running. (if not, type "pulseaudio --start").

 If you want and know pulse & alsa works, you can choose your own input device as a pulse audio and use the pulse as the input device for emotion recognition as follows: